 - Body Language – Being able to use correct body language to be able to show when you’re happy, sad, upset, or being able to show whether you’re tired or more energetic is important because very often, when they don’t know how to have good body positioning or good posture, the things that they say can be miscommunicated or misinterpreted.
 Learning to have that good body position will help with this.

 - Communication With a Partner – This is actually going to be challenging their social skills and putting them to the test.
 We will work with the kids to communicate different challenges, struggles, or even different drills or basic stuff they’re going to have to do with their teammates.
-This is really going to challenge their social stage of development because it forces them to step out of their comfort zone and actually talk with the people that they’re working with..
+This will challenge their social stage of development because it forces them to step out of their comfort zone and actually talk with the people they’re working with.
 Of course, we will be there to guide them and support them throughout the process.

-- Communication With Our Voice – Using voice fluctuation to say different things in different ways, such as when you’re happy when you’re upset is important.
+- Communication With Our Voice – Using voice fluctuation to say different things in different ways, such as when you’re happy and when you’re upset, is important.
 Communication is not only the words we use but the way we use them.
 When you can utilize your voice to convey all of these different aspects, it becomes a lot easier for you as a person to show your different emotions.
-For the kids on the spectrum, this is going to be a huge one because sometimes their voice will not match what they’re feeling.
-They can be really loud, yet they could be really sad, or they might be super excited and happy, but speak quietly.
+This will be a huge one for the kids on the spectrum because sometimes their voice will not match what they’re feeling.
+They can be really loud, yet they could be really sad, or they might be super excited and happy but speak quietly.
 Helping them understand how to communicate effectively with their voice and using it to actually capture the emotion they’re experiencing is going to be a huge benefit for kids on the spectrum.